 |22.312||Engineering of Nuclear Reactors|

 |22.38||Probability and Its Applications to Reliability, Quality Control, and Risk Assessment|

 |Modern Physical Metallurgy or

-For students specializing in applied plasma physics or fusion technology, subjects recommended in addition to 22.101 are:
+For students specializing in applied plasma physics or fusion technology, additional recommended subjects include:

 |22.611J||Introduction to Plasma Physics I|